irfinnew/mdf/example.md

  - Make a list with a dash,
  * Or an asterisk.
-   - Indenting nests.
+   - Indent for sublist.

 </td>
 <td>
-<pre>- Make a list with a dash,
+<pre> - Make a list with a dash,
  * Or an asterisk.
-   - Indenting nests.</pre>
+   - Indent for sublist.</pre>
 </td>
 </tr>